| |

 Democrat.
 Deputy

-sheriff; candidate in primary for Michigan
+sheriff; candidate for Michigan

 state senate 3rd District, 1956, 1958; delegate